ome/ome-contributing/OMEROfigure.rst

 #.
 Test cropping to region.
 Select one or more panels and click the crop button below zoom slider.

    - |C| that a dialog opens showing image at current Z/T with the current crop region shown.
-   - |C| that a region can be drawn on the image by click & drag.
+   - |C| that a region can be drawn on the image by click and drag.
    - |C| that the region can be manipulated by dragging corner or side handles or the whole region.
    - |C| that clicking OK crops the selected panels to the chosen region, keeping within existing boundaries.
    - |C| that clicking Reset button restores the shape of the panel to the shape of the image and sets Zoom at 100%.

 #.
 Test crop to ROI.
 Choose a timelapse image that has multiple Rectangular ROIs in OMERO.
 Select several panels from the same Timepoint.
 Click crop button.

-   - |C| that the crop dialog loads and shows Rectangle ROIs from OMERO with Z & T indices.
+   - |C| that the crop dialog loads and shows Rectangle ROIs from OMERO with Z and T indices.
    - |C| that clicking ROIs shows them in the dialog viewer, updating to the correct Z/T plane.
-   - |C| that choosing a single-Rectangle ROI updates all seleced panels to the shape of the selected ROI and to the Z & T indices on which this ROI is drawn.
+   - |C| that choosing a single-Rectangle ROI updates all seleced panels to the shape of the selected ROI and to the Z and T indices on which this ROI is drawn.
    - |C| that if panels with a range of Timepoints are selected, the T value is not changed.

 #.
 Test rotation of panels.